famaxth/Clear-Bot-Telegram/README.md

 ## How to use
 * Install the script
-* Edit TOKEN in file Echo-Bot.py
+* Edit token in file config.py
 * [Download Telegram](https://desktop.telegram.org/)
 * Launch the bot!